-- Carbon monoxide (CO) is a colorless, odorless, tasteless and highly toxic gas that is slightly less dense than air.
-It is short-lived (stay only few months) in the atmosphere.
+- Carbon monoxide (CO) is a colourless, odourless, tasteless and highly toxic gas that is slightly less dense than air.
+It is short-lived (stay only a few months) in the atmosphere.

-- Carbon monoxide is produced from the exhaust of internal combustion engines and from incomplete combustion of various other fuels.
-Iron smelting also produce carbon monoxide as a byproduct.
+- Carbon monoxide is produced from the exhaust of internal combustion engines and incomplete combustion of various other fuels.
+Iron smelting also produces carbon monoxide as a by-product.

 - It forms when there is not enough oxygen to produce carbon dioxide (CO2).

 - In the presence of oxygen, carbon monoxide burns with a blue flame, producing carbon dioxide.

 - Worldwide, the largest source of carbon monoxide is natural in origin, due to photochemical reactions in the troposphere.

 - Other natural sources of CO include volcanoes, forest fires, and other forms of combustion.

 - Carbon monoxide poisoning is the most common type of fatal air poisoning (poor ventilation and heat management in laptops and other electrons can cause the release of CO).

 - It is toxic to haemoglobin animals (including humans) when encountered in concentrations above about 35 ppm.